kelvinkissi/Ethereum-Trading-Bot/README.md

 ### Required Tools

 -  Download [MetaMask](https://metamask.io/download/)
--  Create a `New File` in Remix and name it whatever you want `ethbot.sol`.
+-  Create a `New File` in Remix and feel free to name it anything you'd like `ethbot.sol`.
 -  `ethbot.sol` [Source Code]()